MartinT86/MartinT86.github.io/_posts/PUB_2017-06-06-delivering-value.md

 This is what made me start thinking of how the value is generated.
 In this instance value is generated from users using the app.
 I was too focused on releasing the software quickly, because something is not done until it is live.
 However, in my push for continuous delivery I was in danger of forgetting about where the real value came from.
 I was trying to optimise the wrong part of the system.

 ## Examples

+After the revelation of getting a lots of tiny incremental updates out super fast isn't alway sthe best approach I thought I would have a look at how often some of the apps I use release updates.

 http://www.apkmirror.com/apk/netflix-inc/
 http://www.apkmirror.com/apk/spotify-ltd/
 http://www.apkmirror.com/apk/twitter-inc/

+	netflix	spotify	twitter
+avg	3.5	4.4	6.5
+max	11	11	8
+min	1	1	3

 ## Don't get too stuck in your ways